juletopi/juletopi/README.md

 <div align="left">

-**My name is Júlio Cézar, I am 20 years old and I am currently studying Systems Analysis and Development.
-I am focused on developing my career in the programming field, starting with the Front-end and aiming for Full Stack!**
+**Hi, I'm Júlio Cézar, a 21-year-old guy from Brazil, currently pursuing a degree in Systems Analysis and Development.**

+**I'm passionate about software development, with a strong interest in accessibility, artificial intelligence, and innovative full-stack solutions.
+I have experience in both Front-End and Back-End development, and while I am currently focusing on Front-End, my goal is to continue expanding my skills to become a versatile Full-Stack developer.**

+**I'm always eager to learn and take on new challenges, exploring how technology can solve real-world problems and create more inclusive digital experiences.**

 **If you need to contact me, I am available via email or whatsapp.**